isomerpages/moe-pasirrissec/_cca/Aesthetic/Concert Band.md

 ### Achievements

-* SYF 2017: - Distinction
+* SYF 2017: Certificate of Distinction
-* 2019: Singapore Youth Festival (SYF) - Distinction
+* SYF 2019: Certificate of Distinction
-* 2021: Singapore Youth Festival (SYF) - Distinction
+* SYF 2021: Certificate of Distinction
-* 2023: Singapore Youth Festival (SYF) - Distinction
+* SYF 2023: Certificate of Distinction
-* 2025: Singapore Youth Festival (SYF) - Distinction
+* SYF 2025: Certificate of Distinction

 ### Schedule